iterative/dvc.org/content/docs/command-reference/push.md

 Data and pipelines are up to date.
 ```

-We specified a stage in the middle of this pipeline (`featurize`) with the first
+We specified a stage in the middle of this pipeline (`Posts-tsv`) with the first
-push. `--with-deps` caused DVC to start with this stage, and search backwards
+push. `--with-deps` caused DVC to start with that stage, and search backwards
 through the pipeline for data files to upload.

-Because the `evaluate` stage occurs later (it's the last one), its data was not
+Because the `matrix-train` stage occurs later (it's the last one), its data was
-pushed.
-However, we then specified it in the second push, so all remaining data
+not pushed.
+However, we then specified it in the second push, so all remaining
-was uploaded.
+data was uploaded.

 Finally, we used `dvc status` to double check that all data had been uploaded.